adobe-type-tools/Adobe-KR/README.md

 ## Supplement 3—Adobe-KR-3

 Supplement 3 adds 280 glyphs, specifically CIDs 11451 through 11730, for enclosed or otherwise annotated characters, such as digits, Latin characters, and hangul letters/syllables.
 The scope goes beyond what is found in regional character set standards, and includes appropriate characters found in the Unicode blocks named [Enclosed Alphanumerics](https://www.unicode.org/charts/PDF/U2460.pdf), [Dingbats](https://www.unicode.org/charts/PDF/U2700.pdf), [Enclosed CJK Letters and Months](https://www.unicode.org/charts/PDF/U3200.pdf), and [Enclosed Alphanumeric Supplement](https://www.unicode.org/charts/PDF/U1F100.pdf).

+### Special Notes

+Per [this page on the KS website](https://www.ksa.or.kr/ks.do), the glyph for U+327F &#x327F; KOREAN STANDARD SYMBOL (CID+11688) is generic, and its design should follow the described specification.
+Font developers who need this glyph can either reference the Adobe Illustrator file that is provided in the ZIP file whose link is at the bottom of that page, or reference one of the example fonts in the [latest release](https://github.com/adobe-type-tools/Adobe-KR/releases/latest) of this project whose glyph follows the speciication.

 ---
 ## Supplement 4—Adobe-KR-4